afinemax/reference_sheets/README.md

 # Dev Reference

 ## Overview
-This repository provides a collection of commonly used Git and Linux commands for quick reference.
-It is designed to help me when I forget a problem without the hassle of google or ai.
+This repository serves as a collection of commonly used Git, Linux, Python, and development tools used in astronomy,Python, linux based development environments.
+It is designed to provide me with a convenient way to recall solutions and workflows specific to astronomy research and software development, without needing to google or ask chat gpt, ensuring a smoother and more efficient workflow.
+Think of it as "figure it out once, and write it down — instead of forgetting in a few months.".
+Not intended as tutorials, you should always make your own reference sheets.

 ## Contents:
 * [Git](https://github.com/afinemax/dev-reference/blob/master/git_commands.md) - Commands and workflow for using git